OpenDT: Exploring Datacenter Performance and Sustainability with a Self-Calibrating Digital Twin -- Technical Report: Related work: digital twinning and simulation

-\textit{Digital twinning:} Digital twins are already widely used in large-scale sciences such as aviation and space exploration~\cite{Aydemir2020AircraftDT}, and enable coarse-grained, dynamic adjustments for the physical twin from a distance, without requiring physical access (e.g., Earth-side mission control of Apollo 13~\cite{allen2021digital}).
-Small-scale sciences such as biomedicine use digital twins to enable what-if analysis, e.g., patient monitoring and treatment, where physical access is not viable (e.g., monitoring ventricular activity) using a closed-loop with a doctor-in-the-loop~\cite{sel2024building}.
-For the medium-scale science of Computer Systems, digital twins are only starting to emerge, mainly due to the inherent intellectual and computational complexity of combining high-level abstractions with detailed system monitoring and massive amounts of telemetry; \ourtool{} is to-date the first such digital twin to publicly detail its design and become open source.
+\textit{Digital twinning:} Digital twins are already widely used in large-scale sciences such as aviation and space exploration~\cite{Aydemir2020AircraftDT}, and enable coarse-grained, dynamic adjustments for the physical twin from a distance, without requiring physical access (e.g., Apollo 13 controlling from the Earth~\cite{allen2021digital}).
+Similarly, small-scale sciences (e.g., biomedical applications) use digital twins to enable what-if analysis and patient monitoring and treatment, where physical access is not viable (e.g., monitoring ventricular activity) using a closed-loop with a doctor-in-the-loop~\cite{sel2024building}.
+In contrast, for the medium-scale science of Computer Systems, where both detailed models exist for some objects and others are treated statistically, digital twins are only starting to emerge, mainly due to the inherent intellectual and computational complexity of combining high-level abstractions with detailed system monitoring and massive amounts of telemetry; \ourtool{} is to-date the first such digital twin to publicly detail its design and become open source.

-\textit{Simulation:} In this work, we leverage the peer-reviewed \oursim{}, a discrete-event simulator able to predict datacenter performance, sustainability, and availability, in a time-efficient and cost-effective way~\cite{DBLP:conf/ccgrid/MastenbroekAJLB21, DBLP:journals/fgcs/MastenbroekMBI25}. \oursim{} can simulate with high explainability, through multiple aligned simulation models~\cite{nicolae5377101m3sa}, and with high robustness, through Meta-Models, which predict by combining predictions of other models, thus alleviating individual model biases~\cite{nicolae5377101m3sa}.
-In contrast to other seminal datacenter simulators, such as DCSim~\cite{DBLP:conf/green/GuptaGBAMV11}, CloudSim~\cite{DBLP:journals/spe/CalheirosRBRB11, DBLP:journals/spe/HewageIRB24, DBLP:conf/im/FilhoOMIF17}, or SimGrid~\cite{DBLP:conf/ccgrid/Casanova01}, \ourtool{} enables a new mode of operation, twinning live and closing the simulation loop, for which it proposes novel design, implementation, and evaluation.
+\textit{Simulation:} In this work, we leverage at the core of the digital twin the peer-reviewed \oursim{}, a discrete-event simulator able to predict datacenter performance, sustainability, and availability, in time and cost-efficent way~\cite{DBLP:conf/ccgrid/MastenbroekAJLB21, DBLP:journals/fgcs/MastenbroekMBI25}. \oursim{} is able to simulate with high explainability, through multiple aligned simulation models~\cite{nicolae5377101m3sa}, and with high robustness, through Meta-Models, which predict by combining predictions of other models, thus alleviating individual model biases~\cite{nicolae5377101m3sa}.
+Other seminal datacenter simulators, such as DCSim~\cite{DBLP:conf/green/GuptaGBAMV11}, CloudSim~\cite{DBLP:journals/spe/CalheirosRBRB11, DBLP:journals/spe/HewageIRB24, DBLP:conf/im/FilhoOMIF17}, or SimGrid~\cite{DBLP:conf/ccgrid/Casanova01}.
+In contrast, \ourtool{} enables a new mode of operation, twinning live and closing the simulation loop, for which it proposes a novel design, implementation, and evaluation.